Air Malta: 21st century developments

-In 2012 Air Malta underwent a re-branding process, which caused some controversy as the titles on aircraft and signage only say Malta, omitting the word Air.
+In 2012, Air Malta underwent a re-branding process, which caused some controversy as the titles on aircraft and signage only say Malta, omitting the word Air.
 The airline insisted this was not a name change, and the full name of the airline remains Air Malta.
 Additionally, the titles on the engines still say airmalta.com.
 The first plane to show off the new colours was the Airbus A320-200 9H-AEN at the Malta International Airshow 2012.
 On the second and last day of the show the A320 and a Spitfire performed a flypast as the closing act.

 As a commemoration of the airline's 40 years of operation, the airline painted one of its aircraft, 9H-AEI, an A320-200, in retro colours, depicting the livery used on the Boeing 720Bs.
-The 9H-AEI aircraft debuted on April 16, 2014.
+The 9H-AEI aircraft debuted on 16 April 2014.

 In June 2017, the newly appointed Minister for Tourism announced the restructuring of Air Malta.
 This was also confirmed by the newly appointed chairman.
 Air Malta then opened a number of new routes, including Tunis, Malaga (reduced to seasonal in 2019), Comiso (terminated after summer 2018), Kyiv, Lisbon, Casablanca, Southend (terminated in 2019) and Cagliari (subsequently reduced to June–September only).
 Manchester and Frankfurt were restarted after being briefly terminated.

+In June 2018, Air Malta took delivery of its first Airbus A320neo from Beijing Capital Airlines, registered as 9H-NEO.
+Five more A320neo aircraft were delivered until the airline's closure in 2024, replacing all but one of its ageing A320s and A319s.
+The last two A320neo aircraft were delivered in 2023 and wore a new, simplified livery, which was intended to cut costs.

 In March 2019, the airline announced that it had made a profit of €1.2 million in the fiscal year of 2018.
 This profit was the first the airline has made in 18 years.